Malaysia summons U.S. ambassador over comments on Sedition Act

 Prime Minister Najib Razak had pledged to repeal the Act in 2012 as part of liberal reforms to promote openness.

-But last month, he said it would be bolstered to defend the sanctity of Islam, and penalise anyone who called for the break away of the eastern states of Sabah and Sarawak, where separatist talk has occasionally arisen.
+But last month, he said it would be bolstered to defend the sanctity of Islam, and penalize anyone who called for the break away of the eastern states of Sabah and Sarawak, where separatist talk has occasionally arisen..

 Yun said in an interview with the Malaysia Kini news site on Dec.
 4 the United States was "a little bit puzzled" when Malaysia announced it would not repeal but strengthen the act.